bvdsanden/ludus/README.md

 # Ludus

 # About
-In a nutshell, Ludus is an open-source application that provides algorithms related to max-plus automata.
+In a nutshell, Ludus is an open-source application that implements max-plus automata, ratio games, mean-payoff games and various graph-related algorithms.
 Ludus is built with Java, and can be used as a back-end for performance analysis of supervisory controllers.

 # Source
 The latest source of Ludus can be found on [GitHub].